<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=159418561124433&amp;ev=PageView&amp;noscript=1">

 Tilghman Builders Team

-By Tilghman Builders Team - January 17, 2020
+By Tilghman Builders Team - May 13, 2024

 If you love the outdoors but are often deterred by adverse weather, which can be common in Pennsylvania, then building a sunroom might be the perfect solution.
 You should be able to enjoy the natural light and landscape rain, sleet, or shine.
-Here at Tilghman Builders, building sunrooms is a bit of a specialty of ours.
-We know you are doing your research and establishing a budget for this incredible add on, so we want to provide transparency to assist you with your decision.
-Sunroom additions, on average can cost between 75,000 to $150,000 depending on the size, complexity, and level of selections for the project.
-We’ve compiled a list of a few sunroom add-ons that may have the most profound effect on cost.

-When selecting a sunroom option that works for you, consider your existing backyard space and deck (if applicable) you will need this as a starting point to determine what the best option is for you.
 Read on to learn about different sunroom options and common add-ons that can add to the overall cost.

 All-Season Sunroom

-This is the Taj Mahal version of sunrooms.
-All-weather sunrooms are enclosed in glass, wrapped in siding, utilize temperature control, have a nice flooring, and are essentially a part of the house.
-If you’ve got the budget, these rooms are incredible to have.
+If you’ve got the budget, all-season rooms are incredible to have.
 They offer protection from bugs and inclement weather, as well as a wonderful place to relax and enjoy the view.

 Three-Season Sunroom

-Screened-in Porch
+Screened-In Porch

 If you desire relief from bugs and inclement weather, a screened-in porch is another valid option.
-These differ from 3 season rooms and all weather rooms because they use screens instead of glass, siding, and insulation.
-This is by far the most cost effective solution, however there are drawbacks.
-The porch will still be susceptible to extreme heat and cold and will do little to offer temperature control.
+These differ from three-season and four-season sunrooms because they use screens instead of glass, siding, and insulation.

-Additional Features and Add-ons
+How Additional Features and Add-Ons Impact Sunroom Costs

-As you plan your design, here are a few more features to consider.
-In addition to HVAC systems (which is the essential difference between three-season and all season sunrooms), these common additions will cost a little extra but may be worth it depending on your vision for the space.
+In addition to HVAC systems (which is the essential difference between three-season and all-season sunrooms), these common additions will cost a little extra but may be worth it depending on your vision for the space.

-Depending on how you intend to use your sunroom, a kitchenette, wet bar, or other homey additions might be incredible additions.
-If you want some kitchen counter space and plumbing, you could probably get away with a simple wet bar.
-If you intend on cooking, or refrigerating food however , a kitchenette is the way to go.
 Like every other decision surrounding your sunroom, it all depends on what your specific needs are.
-What kind of life do you live and what additions in this space would add to the lifestyle you are looking for?
-Some costs associated with adding a kitchenette or wet bar include,
+What kind of life do you live and what additions in this space would add to the lifestyle you’re looking for?

 • Plumbing

-• Cabinets and Counters
+• Cabinets and counters

 • Flooring